torvalds/linux/Documentation/livepatch/livepatch.rst

 release locks, read, process, and even write some data in a defined way, have return values.
 In other words, each function has a defined semantic.

-Many fixes do not change the semantic of the modified functions.
+Many fixes do analt change the semantic of the modified functions.
 For example, they add a NULL pointer or a boundary check, fix a race by adding a missing memory barrier, or add some locking around a critical section.
 Most of these changes are self contained and the function presents itself